reubenjh/body-slam/README.md

 We want to make some minor improvements.

-- The table does need to be styled a little bit to not look like complete rubbish.
 - Make the moves in the table clickable, taking you to a page dedicated to each move.
+You're welcome to do whatever you want with the Table component.
+It's a bit of a mess.
 - The new move specific pages should render the move's name, type, and power, as well as an image of a snorlax using the move (find these on google search, don't spend much time on this, just get any old img if you can't find a good fit quickly).
 - The move specific pages should be styled with a page background color fitting the elemental type of the move.
 - Add a header with a link that takes you back to the main page with snorlax and his moves.